 The Company operates as one operating segment in accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 280, Segment Reporting.
 The Company operates in one operating segment engaged in the research, development and commercialization of therapeutic drugs in which revenues are derived from license, contract and product revenues.
-The Company's chief operating decision maker (CODM), the chief executive officer, makes decisions based on the Company as a whole.
+The Company's chief executive officer makes decisions for the Company and its subsidiaries as a whole.
 Accordingly, the Company operates and makes decisions as one reporting unit.

 These unaudited condensed consolidated financial statements are presented in U.S. dollars which is the Company's functional currency therefore there is no currency translation adjustment upon consolidation as the remeasurement of gains or losses are recorded in the condensed consolidated statement of operations.
-All assets and liabilities denominated in a foreign currency are translated into U.S. dollars at the exchange rate on the balance sheet date.
-Revenues and expenses are translated at the average exchange rate during the period.
-Equity transactions are translated using historical exchange rates.
+All assets and liabilities denominated in a foreign currency are remeasured into U.S. dollars at the exchange rate on the balance sheet date.
+Revenues and expenses are remeasured at the average exchange rate during the period.
 Foreign exchange gains and losses arising on translation or settlement of a foreign currency denominated monetary item are included in the condensed consolidated statements of operations.

-We are devoting the majority of our operational efforts and financial resources towards the commercialization and post approval commitments of our approved drug, LUPKYNIS.
-Taking into consideration the Company's cash and cash equivalents of \$156.6 million and short term investments of \$191.7 million as of March 31, 2021, the Company believes that it has sufficient resources to fund its operations at least one year beyond the date that the unaudited condensed consolidated financial statements are issued.
+We are devoting the majority of our operational efforts and financial resources towards the commercialization and post approval commitments of our approved drug, LUPKYNIS, Taking into consideration the Company's cash and cash equivalents and investments of \$323.7 million as of June 30, 2021, the Company believes that it has sufficient resources to fund its operations at least one year beyond the date that the unaudited condensed consolidated financial statements are issued.